 - Encryption: The backup contains all the website data.
 Suppose an attacker or hacker gets that.
 He probably has all the information and can do anything with it.
 It’s a good practice to encrypt the file and use a strong password on the encrypted data.
-So, even if the hacker gets the record, he won’t be able to decrypt the backup file quickly.
+So, even if the hacker gets the record, he won’t be able to quickly decrypt the backup file.

 - Manage Permission: Manage the permissions on drives and files—a better way to do it using BitLocker and restricting file permission.

-- Test Restore: A backup is useful only if you can restore it and if it is not corrupted.
+- Test Restore: A backup is useful only if you can restore it, and it is not broken.
 So it’s a good practice to test the backup on a subdomain or staging site.

 - Multiple Copies: Create multiple copies of the same backup file.
 As the backup is stored on your local system, it can be deleted unintentionally.
 We recommend creating multiple backups in different locations.